lamhq/tech-notes/pages/devops/aws/7-security/5-threat-detection/4-guardduty.md

 ## Overview

-GuardDuty is a threat detection service that uses machine learning to continuously monitor for malicious behavior.
+GuardDuty is a **threat detection** service that uses machine learning to **continuously monitor for malicious behavior**.

-It takes 7-14 days to set a baseline (what is normal behavior on your account)
+It takes 7-14 days to set a baseline (to know what is normal behavior on your account)

 It's looking for things like:
 - Unusual API calls, calls from a known malicious IP